ASykut/Getting-and-Cleaning-Data-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The included run_analysis.R script extracts and creates a tidy data set with the following steps:
+The included run_analysis.R script extracts and creates a tidy data set.

+run_analysis.R expects the following packages to be pre-installed: reshape, dplyr, plyr, reshape2 The installation of these packages is commented out in the R script but can be uncommented for installation.

+The script performs the following:

 1. Loads the train and test data files supplied in the referenced zip folder.